onu-ui/onu-ui/docs/components/tag.md

 ## Basic usage

-Use the `o` attribute to define Tag's type.
+Use the `type` attribute to define Tag's type.
 In addition, the `bgColor` attribute can be used to set the background color of the Tag.

 <demo src="../example/tag/basic.vue"></demo>